KristekQQ/rust/README.md

 After copying the repository, `vendor/` and `wasm_out/` directories and the runner binaries allow you to run the example without network access.

+## Dumping sources

+Run `scripts/dump_sources.sh` to generate `all_sources.txt` containing all Rust sources, shader files and the `Cargo.toml`.
+This is convenient when sending the project to GPT or other tools.
+To run it automatically before each push, copy `scripts/pre-push` to `.git/hooks/pre-push` in your local clone.